-Published program lengths are based on optimal course load at 12 units per quarter for Bachelor Programs; 15 units per quarter for Certificate and Associate Programs and Part-time programs.
+Published program lengths are based on optimal course load at 12 units per quarter for Bachelor Programs; 15 units per quarter for Certificate and Associate Programs and 7-8 units per quarter for Part-time programs.

 30 credits to complete a Minor in the B.M.
 These courses/credits can be taken and completed at any time.